 Attendance has skyrocketed in not just the big names of Las Vegas, but across the country.
-There are 23 states right now that house their own casinos, with more states continuing the push to legalize it and take advantage of this renewed popularity in one of the oldest forms of table-top entertainment.
+There are 23 states right now that house their casinos, with more states continuing the push to legalize it and take advantage of this renewed popularity in one of the oldest forms of table-top entertainment.

-For a taste of the diversity and a look at some of the best establishments in the country, we’ve gathered 10 of the most popular gambling cities in America for you to visit, if you’re ever in-town and looking to watch the cards fly.
+For a taste of the diversity and a look at some of the best establishments in the country, we’ve gathered 10 of the most popular gambling cities in America for you to visit if you’re ever in town and looking to watch the cards fly.

-Despite the gray clouds that hang overhead the city of Detroit, and all of its poverty, it is home to some surprisingly great casinos.
-There are 4 in the Motor City, all within a short drive’s distance of each other.
+Despite the gray clouds that hang overhead the city of Detroit, and all of its poverty, it is home to some surprisingly cool casinos.
+There are four in the Motor City, all within a short drive’s distance of each other.
 The experience within each one is a little different, but they are all operated and maintained with the same professionalism you would expect at your average high-end Vegas casino.